 - Scoop out 1 tablespoon of the mixture and roll into a ball.
 I like to use a cookie scoop to keep each peanut butter cookie ball even in size.

-- Dip each ball into the chocolate and then place onto wax paper or parchment paper until the chocolate sets.
+- Dip each ball into the chocolate and then place on wax paper or parchment paper until the chocolate sets.

 - Drizzle with white chocolate if desired.
 This step is completely optional but does make for a prettier Chocolate Peanut Butter Ball.